Ludzos/Image-cards/README.md

 * Unit testing for the major functionalities (Not yet done)

 Additional bugs:
 *There's a square showing on the right side of the avatar.
-This square appears both for the grid and list cards.
-Not sure if it's due to the design itself or- if it only appears after you export the design.
+This square appears on all cards, both grid and list designs are effected by this.
+Not sure if it's due to the design itself or if it only appears after you export the design.

 ![random](https://user-images.githubusercontent.com/88338317/170104132-e1498403-c686-48d6-9cce-8c880bc5e45b.jpg)